Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Introduction

-Existing text-driven 3D indoor scene generation approaches, such as Text2Room~\citep{hollein2023text2room} and Text2NeRF~\citep{zhang2023text2nerf}, are designed with an incremental framework.
+Existing text-driven 3D indoor scene generation approaches, such as Text2-Room~\cite{hollein2023text2room} and Text2NeRF~\cite{zhang2023text2nerf}, are designed with an incremental framework.
 They create 3D indoor scenes by incrementally generating different viewpoints frame-by-frame and reconstructing the 3D mesh of the room from these sub-view images.
-However, their incremental approaches often fail to model the global layout of the room, resulting in unconvincing results that lack semantic plausibility.
-As shown in the left of Fig.~\ref{fig:teasers} (a), the result of Tex2Room exhibits repeating objects, e.g. several cabinets in a living room, and does not follow the furniture layout patterns.
-We refer to this problem as the \textit{`Penrose Triangle problem'} in our paper, which has plausible 3D structures everywhere locally but lacks global consistency.
-Moreover, previous methods fail to enable user interactive manipulation as their resulting 3D geometry and texture are uneditable.

-Indoor scenes might also be represented by a panorama image.
-Several works \citep{lin2019coco, lin2021infinitygan, shum2023conditional,tang2023mvdiffusion} have been proposed to generate such a panorama from a text prompt.
-We might further recover the depth map of these images to build a textured 3D room model.
-However, these works also cannot guarantee correct room layouts.
-As shown on the right of Fig.~\ref{fig:teasers} (a), a bedroom generated by MVDiffusion~\citep{tang2023mvdiffusion} contains multiple beds, which also violates the room layout prior.
-Furthermore, these methods also cannot easily control the individual room objects.
+However, these approaches often fail to model the global layout of the room, resulting in unconvincing results.
+As shown in the first row of ~\cref{fig:teaser_a} (a), the result of Tex2Room exhibits repetitive objects, e.g. several cabinets in a living room, and does not follow the furniture layout patterns.
+We refer to this problem as the \textit{`Penrose Triangle problem'}, where a generated scene has plausible 3D structures everywhere locally but lacks global consistency.
+Furthermore, prior approaches do not offer user-friendly interaction, as the resulting 3D geometry and textures are not editable.
+Other method~\cite{lin2019coco, lin2021infinitygan, shum2023conditional,tang2023mvdiffusion} represent the scene as a panorama image and generate it from a text prompt.
+However, these works cannot guarantee reasonable scene layouts.
+As shown on the middle row of \cref{fig:teaser_a} (a), a bedroom generated by MVDiffusion~\cite{tang2023mvdiffusion} contains multiple beds, which violates room layout priors.